S571736/Eksamenslesing_110/ExamReading.md

      * Set each local entry Ck = max {Ck, Dk}
      * Increment local entry Cj

+### Token-ring algorithm

+* Organize a distributed system as a logical ring
+* Assume there are N processes
+  * Token is passed from process Pk to process P(k+1) mod N
+* Use a token to arbitrate access to critical section
+* Must wait for token before entering CS
+* Pass the token to neighbor once done or if not interested

+* **Pros:**
+  * Only one process has the token at a given time
+  * Mutex is guaranteed
+  * No starvation!
+* **Cons:**
+  * Token lost
+    * Process holding it crashes
+    * Message containing token is lost
+    * Detecting lost token may be hard(unspotted token != lost token)
+    * Crashed nodes can break the ring
+  * Neighbor crashes
+    * Solution: let neighbor acknowledge the receipt of token
+    * Every process must maintain the current ring configuration

 ### DHCP: Dynamic Host Configuration protocol

 ### IP address configuration